 Carole Morin was born in the East End of Glasgow ‘city of chipped shoulders and the glam razor revival’.
 She clawed her way out of the slums and now lives in Soho.
 At 16 she was Junior Diplomat to the United States where she tested the boundaries of diplomatic immunity.
-She was writer-in-residence at Wormwood Scrubs prison and Literary Fellow at the University of East Anglia and Associate Editor of Granta magazine.
+She was writer-in-residence at Wormwood Scrubs prison, Literary Fellow at the University of East Anglia and Associate Editor of Granta magazine.
 She writes Shallow not Stupid as her evil twin Vivien Lash.

 A full biography can be found on Carole Morin’s Wikipedia page.

 “Sylvia Plath with a sense of humour.”
 The Herald

 “Fleshworld is compelling and elegantly-crafted.”
 The Scotsman